-However, it might be a useful test to include if you’re considering IVF.
+But it might be a helpful test to include if you’re considering IVF or thinking about family planning.
 Some fertility specialists measure your AMH levels at the start of your IVF journey — higher AMH levels make it more likely that healthy eggs can be harvested.
-It’s really important to remember that in the instance of IVF, a woman is under the care of a specialist who can properly interpret their results and provide emotional support.
+It’s really important to remember that in IVF, a woman is under the care of a specialist who can properly interpret their results and provide emotional support.

 AMH and miscarriage

-A recently published paper found that very low AMH levels were associated with a higher risk of miscarriage.
-Although this is an interesting new finding, it’s based off one small study.
+A recently published paper found that deficient AMH levels were associated with a higher risk of miscarriage.
+Although this is an interesting new finding, it’s based on one small study.
 More research is needed to confirm these findings and to investigate the possible link between AMH and your risk of miscarriage.

 AMH and PCOS

-High AMH levels are associated with polycystic ovary syndrome (PCOS) — a common condition affecting how your ovaries work.
-So it’s thought that it might be useful in helping diagnose PCOS.
+High AMH levels are associated with polycystic ovaries and polycystic ovary syndrome (PCOS) — a common condition affecting how your ovaries work.

 AMH and egg freezing

-If you know you don’t want to get pregnant until some time in the future, you might have considered freezing your eggs.
+If you don’t want to get pregnant until some time in the future, you might have considered freezing your eggs.

-Since your AMH levels can be used to indicate your ovarian reserve, some companies suggest testing your levels to help you make an informed decision about whether you want to freeze your eggs or not.
+Since your AMH levels indicate your ovarian reserve, testing your AMH levels helps you make an informed decision about whether you want to freeze your eggs.

-When it comes to harvesting your eggs, most women are aiming to harvest 12-15 eggs — in a normal cycle you usually only release one egg.
+When it comes to harvesting your eggs, most women aim to harvest 12-15 eggs — in a normal cycle, you usually only release one egg.
 So for this to happen, your ovaries need to be hyper-stimulated with hormones.
-One study found that your AMH levels might be a good predictor of the number of eggs that will be harvested.
+One study found that your AMH levels might be a good predictor of the number of harvested eggs.

-The menopause is when you permanently stop having periods and you’re not able to get pregnant naturally anymore.
+Menopause is when you permanently stop having periods and can’t get pregnant naturally anymore.